morteza-shoushtari/Morteza-Website/content/home/experience.md

   date_end = "2017-08-01"
   description = """ Responsibilities include:

-  * Managed communication networks, monitored network performance, and resolved any technical issues that arose.
+  * Designed and implemented wired/wireless networks, and performed network maintenance and system upgrades.
-  * Provided first-level support to more than 250 employees.
+  * Maximized network performance and increased network availability by 99.99% by implementing a redundant network architecture.
-  * Performed installations and configurations of various network devices such as switches, wireless access points, cameras, and video conferencing systems.
+  * Performed installations and configurations, and support of various network devices such as switches, wireless access points, cameras, and video conferencing systems.
   """

 [[experience]]